top of page

 2. You are not selling to the right market

-3. Your work is not ready for market
+3. Your work is not ready for the market you want to reach

-But you know what?
-That's okay!
-It's really truly okay to market to a new group of people that has more disposable income than you do right now.
-If you make real efforts to grow your business, you'll need more money to grow so you need to aim higher if you are ever going to make a living making stuff.
+It's really, truly okay to market to a new group of people that has more disposable income than you do right now.
+If you make real efforts to grow your business, you'll need more money to grow so you need to aim higher if you are ever going to make a living at this.

-If you aren't selling to the right market, then no matter what you do, you will never grow your business.
-You will be too busy having "blowout" sales, giving away free shipping or free merchandise to the wrong group of people.
+(2) If you aren't selling to the right market, then no matter what you do, you will never grow your business.
+If you are underpricing your work and targeting a customer that buys things mostly on sale and "never full price", then I'll bet that you have been busy having blowout sales, giving away free shipping or free merchandise to the wrong group of people.

-If your work isn't ready for market, then you have work to do.
+(3) If your work isn't ready for market, then you have work to do.
 Maybe you need to find a better supplier for your materials.
-Maybe you need to purchase some equipment to help you make your stuff faster.
+Maybe you need to purchase some equipment to help you make your stuff better and faster.

-And -- sorry if this hurts your feelings, but it is entirely possible that you just aren't skilled enough to make a living making whatever it is you're making right now.
-Keep practicing and keep moving forward.
-Experience and expertice are gained by sustained effort, not wishing and wanting.
+And, sorry if this hurts your feelings, but it is entirely possible that you just aren't skilled enough to make a living making whatever it is you're making right now.
+The solution here is to keep practicing and keep moving forward.
+Experience and expertise are gained by sustained effort, not wishing and wanting, or spending time feeling jealous of those who have been at it longer.

 Bottom line: